 During Stromdahl's time at CMU, the offense led the Mid-American Conference in over half of the offensive categories each season.
 CMU made three MAC Tournament appearances and won the MAC regular-season title in 2004.
 In 2005, the Chippewas finished with a 42-18 overall record and fell in the championship game of the conference tournament.

 Additionally, Stromdahl's experience includes time at Southwest Minnesota State (1999-2002), coaching with legendary coach Paul Blanchard, and Marshall University (2003), as well as coaching for the Coastal Plain League (2004) and Northwoods League (2006).

 Stromdahl, who grew up in Napa, California, finished high school in Minocqua, Wisconsin.
 He married Tessa Rieger in December 2006.
-The couple has a son, Leo William, who was born in August 2011, and Hugo Walter, who was born in September 2014.
+The couple has two sons, Leo William, who was born in August 2011, and Hugo Walter, who was born in September 2014.

 The Stromdahl family resides in Atlanta.